maxall41/RustSASA/README.md

 ## License
 MIT

-## Version 0.5.0 (Latest update)
+## Version 0.6.0 (Latest update)

-* Implemented new SIMD SASA calculation kernel and improved spatial grid data structure, thus improving performance by ~35% compared to v0.4.0.
-* Fixed benchmarking issue that exaggerated RustSASA's performance (see issue #40); paper and readme have been updated accordingly.
-* Added `--n-points` option to CLI to enable customization of the Shrake-Rupley algorithm.
+* RustSASA now excludes hydrogens by default and uses ProtOr radii for improved accuracy.
+Hydrogens can be included by passing `--include-hydrogens` (or API equivalent).
+If you include hydrogen atoms, you should also provide a custom atomic radii file designed to work with the hydrogens you are including.
+See README and documentation for more information.
+* Improved error handling and reduced code duplication.

 ## Building from source